SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-Lambric42/PROJECT_PRESENTATION.md

 Here we have a testArray which contains 250 values ranging between integers, decimal values, and other non-integers.

-Write a function which takes in the testArray and separates out integer values into groups based on the following inclusive ranges;
+Write a function called groupNumbers which takes in the testArray and separates out integer values into groups based on the following inclusive ranges;
 "0-10" - Numbers between 0 and 10
 "11-20" - Numbers between 11 and 20
 "21-30" - Numbers between 21 and 30
 etc ...
 "91-100" - Numbers between 91 and 100

-The function should return an object where each key is the group name (e.g. "0-10", "11-20") and the value of each object is an array containing all integers which fall into that range.
+The function should return an object where each key is the group name (e.g. "0-10", "11-20") and the value of each object is an array containing only integers which fall into that range.
 Remember, the range of the array is inclusive.